-John’s responsibilities include project planning, active file involvement, and preparation of financial damage calculations, assisting with interrogatories and depositions, and testifying as an expert witness.
-John has testified on numerous issues involving fraudulent financial reporting, improper accounting, lost profits, and violations of a non-compete agreement, and internal control weakness related to embezzlement at venues in Pennsylvania, New York, Ohio and Maryland.
+John’s responsibilities include project planning, active file involvement, preparation of financial damage calculations, assisting with interrogatories and depositions, and testifying as an expert witness.
+He has testified on numerous issues involving fraudulent financial reporting, improper accounting, lost profits, violations of a non-compete agreement, piercing the corporate veil, construction fraud, and internal control weakness related to embezzlement at venues in Pennsylvania, New York, Ohio, Illinois, California and Maryland.

 Prior to joining Kroll, John spent four years at a Big Four accounting firm as both a forensic financial investigator and an auditor.
-As an auditor, John’s engagements included various financial institutions, healthcare entities, manufacturers, retailers and distributors.
-Additionally, John has more than 25 years of combined experience in client services, including serving as the Manager of Financial Reporting and Analysis for a property and casualty insurance company.
+As an auditor, his engagements included various financial institutions, healthcare entities, manufacturers, retailers and distributors.
+Additionally, John has more than 32 years of combined experience in client services, including serving as Manager of Financial Reporting and Analysis for a property and casualty insurance company.

-- Investigated what was, at the time, the largest not-for-profit bankruptcy in US history.
+Throughout his career, John has handled multiple investigation assignments, which include investigation into what was, at the time, the largest not-for-profit bankruptcy in U.S. history.
 The matter involved fraudulent financial reporting through improper revenue recognition, purchase accounting and reserve transfers.
 The case was further complicated by the need to manage over 1,400 boxes of documents and assist with over 200 scheduled depositions.